Ubaida Ansari

 Ubaida Ansari (1944–2014) was a Pakistani actress.
 She acted in numerous television dramas.
 She was known for her roles in dramas Quddusi Sahab Ki Bewah, Yeh Zindagi Hai, Meri Saheli Meri Humjoli, Rehaai and Zard Mausam.

-Early life

-Ubaida was born in 1944 in Aligarh at Uttar Pradesh in British India.

 Career

 In 1960 she started working at Radio Pakistan in Lahore.
 She was noted for her high-pitch voice and for her work in the dramas Zeenat, Khala Kulsoom Ka Kumba and Tum Hi To Ho.
 She also appeared in dramas Saagar Ka Ansoo, Stolen and Mera Muqaddama Tum Laro Gay.
 In 1998 she appeared in the movie Jinnah.
 She also appeared in the drama Yeh Zindagi Hai and Yeh Zindagi Hai Season 2 as Kulsoom which was the longest-running television series.
 She later appeared in a variety of dramas including Quddusi Sahab Ki Bewah, Zard Mausam and Rehaai.

 Personal life

 Ubaida was married and had two children.

 Illness and death

 She died at the age of 69 on 21 March 2014 in Karachi.